 Appendix C | Recommended Updates to 2022 PSD Values

 The following table lists the effective useful life values of retro-commissioning measures in the 2022 Program Savings Document (PSD) and the recommended value from this study.
+In addition to HVAC controls, the PSD also lists lifetime values for lighting, refrigeration, and process equipment retro-commissioning measures.
+The Evaluation Team’s review of these measures was very limited and therefore we recommend continuing to use the EUL values in the PSD for lighting, refrigeration, and process equipment retro-commissioning measures.

 Table 16: Recommended Updated EUL Values for PSD